bifferos/bb/projects/led_salvage/README.md

 ![](img/3w_7.jpg)

 So that's my haul for the parts bin.
-But since I wasn't sure if I wanted to use 10v for my project (I'd need two PSU voltages, 5v for any MCU and 10V for the lamps) I checked to see if I could desolder LEDs and use them individually at lower voltages.
+But since I wasn't sure if I wanted to use 10v for my projects (I'd need two PSU voltages, 5v for any MCU and 10V for the lamps) I checked to see if I could de-solder LEDs and use them individually at lower voltages.

 ![](img/3w_8.jpg)